the-black-eagle/Thermalright-usblcd/README.md

 - All media and configuration files are in the `USBLCD/` directory

 ### Known Limitations
-- **Startup animation:** Cannot be interrupted yet (~60 second wait required on device power-on)
-- **Handshake code:** Exists but not fully functional - WIP
 - **NVIDIA/Intel GPU monitoring:** Untested (author has AMD hardware only)

-If the driver loses communication with the LCD, it will display a notification.
-Once the startup animation completes, click OK to resume.
+If the driver loses communication with the LCD, it will display a notification and attempt to re-connect.
+If it fails to re-connect within one minute it will exit.

 ---